KingofApp/docs/modules/README.md

 `category` | Categories to which your module belongs. [ Check-out our list ](#module-category-list)  | "others" `requires` | Certain modules require other modules to work properly. [ Youtube gallery module ](https://github.com/KingofApp/koapp-module-youtubegallery)  | []
 `canContain` | Set to true if the module can adopt other modules inside them.[Check-out the  container module](#container-modules) type. | False
+`searchFriendly` | Set to true if the module supports working with the search module.[Check-out Search friendly modules](#search-friendly-modules) | False
 `showOn.market` | Property to make the module selectable by the users in our market. | True `showOn.dragDrop` | Property to disable the drag and drop option from the KingOfApp builder | True `view` | Main view file | "modules/{identifier}/index.html"